Pazitos10/time-tracker-cli/README.md

 - [x] Add more functions to estimate the time spent working in a project (total, mean per day).
 - [x] Add an argument to request a "report" of the time spent working in a project.
+- [x] Add more documentation.
+- [x] Add a simple GUI (optional).
 - [ ] Define behavior for unfinished sessions.
-- [ ] Add more documentation.
-- [x] Add a simple GUI (optional).

 #### GUI version